Biosimilars – What You Need to Know – for Providers

 What does it mean to extrapolate indications?

-- Extrapolation is often used to refer to the authorization (by a regulatory body, like Health Canada) of a drug for indications where clinical studies were not done.
-For example, rituximab (Truxima) was studied in non-Hodgkin lymphoma yet was also approved for chronic lymphocytic leukemia.
+- As an example, rituximab (Truxima) was studied in non-Hodgkin’s lymphoma yet was also approved for chronic lymphocytic leukemia.

 Is it safe to use a biologic for an indication that has not been approved by Health Canada?

 - Health Canada does not make any safety recommendations for off-label use of approved medications.
-However, certain medications in Canada (e.g. bevacizumab (Avastin)) are funded for indications where there is not an approved indication (cervical cancer).
+However, certain medications in Canada (e.g. bevacizumab (Avastin)) are used and provincially funded for indications where there is no Health Canada-approved indication (cervical cancer).

 - In other regions (e.g., Europe) all indications for the reference biologic are extrapolated to the biosimilar.